 Components: Class

-GE: Global Studies, Social Sciences
+GE: Global Studies (former Int Ed), International Education, Social Sciences

 Prereqs/Coreqs: P: Not recommended for first-semester students.